 But CRO-focused content needs were more centered on further up the funnel, not as specifically on a landing page to convert to a demo.

 What that meant for us: our content should expand the idea of CRO into upper funnel stages, not just on-site messaging for demos.
-Clearly, messaging from start to finish is something usres are thirsty for more help and ideas around.
+Clearly, messaging from start to finish is something users are thirsty for more help and ideas around.

 Finding 3: Seeing ahead to how our content should change